Web banner MDA Bridge to Israel Awards logos

 Campaigning Awarded to an individual or group who campaign at a grassroots level.

-Social Media Influencer Awarded to an individual, account or organisation for their social media output.
+Online Impact Awarded to an individual, account or organisation for their social media output.

 Jake Marlowe z”l Award for Young Impact In memory of Jake Marlowe z”l who was murdered on 7/10.
 Decision made together with Lisa & Mike Marlowe.